spe-uob/2021-ARReshare/README.md

 * Android Studio (available to download [here](https://developer.android.com/studio)), and
 * Android Device with **API Level 27 (8.1 Oreo) or above**, or
-* Computer capable of running the [Android Emulator](https://developer.android.com/studio/run/emulator) To build and run this project we recommend using Android Studio due to its easiness of use and the ability to sync all dependencies.
+* Computer capable of running the [Android Emulator](https://developer.android.com/studio/run/emulator)

 **Note: To use the AR functionality the Android Device must be AR Compatible.
 Here is the list of [currently supported devices](https://developers.google.com/ar/devices).**